-How can I save on my premium?
-Why does my premium adjustment differ from the Swiss average?
-Here you’ll find the answers to questions often asked by Sanitas customers.
+How can I save money on my premiums?
+Why is my premium adjustment different to the Swiss average?
+Here we answer questions frequently asked by our customers in relation to premiums.

 This principle of solidarity is an integral part of the Swiss health insurance act.
-It gives you the security that you won’t face financial ruin as a result of huge illness-related costs in the event of an emergency.
+It gives you the security that you won’t face financial difficulties as a result of illness-related costs in the event of an emergency.

-That’s not necessarily true.
-Our promotional activities are designed primarily to communicate information about innovative products and services and thus attract new customers to Sanitas.
+Our advertising activities are designed primarily to communicate information about innovative products and services and thus attract new customers to Sanitas.
 Winning new customers each year is a crucial factor in maintaining the stability and security of a health insurance company.
 Ultimately, this benefits all Sanitas customers.

-Advertising can also play a key role in improving the cost-awareness of our customers.
-Since the launch of our online customer portal and the associated communication measures, some 200,000 customers have switched to electronic – and paper-free – correspondence with Sanitas.
+Advertising can also play an important role in encouraging our customers to save costs: Since the launch of our Sanitas portal and associated communication measures, over 300,000 customers have switched to electronic – and therefore paper-free – correspondence with Sanitas.
 This saves paper, postage costs and is environmentally friendly.

-Last but not least, our figures show that foregoing promotional activities has little impact on cost-savings, because the advertising expenditure makes up a very small amount of the monthly premium at Sanitas, amounting to less than 1 franc of an average monthly premium.
+And finally, our figures show that foregoing advertising has a negligible impact on costs, because Sanitas’ advertising expenditure makes up only a fraction of a monthly premium at less than 1 Swiss franc per month.
 In other words, cutting the entire advertising budget would have a negligible effect on premiums.

-And did you know that, for every 100 francs you pay in premiums, around 95 are invested directly in medical services, i.e. hospitalisation, therapies, lab expenses and medicines?
+Did you know that, for every 100 francs you pay in premiums, around 95 are invested directly in medical services, i.e. hospital stays, therapies, lab expenses and medicines?